-Using screens late at night can cause eye strain and insomnia: we lie in bed looking at our iPads and iPhones all night and can't sleep because the blue light tells disrupts our circadian rhythms and tells our brains it's still daytime.
+Using an iPhone late at night can cause eye strain and loss of sleep: the blue light from the screen disrupts our circadian rhythms and tells our brains it's still daytime.
 For this reason software designers have put forward a number of alternative interface options that darken the screen or reduce the emission of blue light.

-The nearest thing to an official Dark Mode on iOS at time of writing is a feature called Invert Colours.
+The nearest thing to an official Dark Mode on iOS 12 and earlier is a feature called Invert Colours.
 This turns white interface elements black and vice versa, which is roughly what Dark Mode does.

 Open the Settings app and tap General > Accessibility > Display Accommodations > Invert Colours.
 You should now tap Smart Invert so its slider turns green.

 Smart Invert doesn't simply invert all colours: it's smart enough to recognise images and media and leave them alone.
 (In Settings and other apps that Apple controls.
 You'll find that in many third-party apps it cannot do this, and inverts them anyway.)

 Classic Invert, listed below Smart Invert, is the old interface option that inverts everything.

 Apple brought in Night Shift, which reduced the level of blue light being emitted by the iPad and iPhone, as part of the iOS 9.3 point update.
 The colour-shifting technology reduces the emission of blue light, which is said to keep us awake and cause eye strain and headaches, and makes onscreen colours appear warmer and more yellowy.

 We find it convenient to have Night Shift set on a recurring schedule rather than turning it on manually each time it gets dark.